pages-themes/hacker/index.md

-## Amswering Business Question Using SQL
+## Answering Business Question Using SQL

 In this project, I act as a data analyst working at a record store selling music albums, where I will be applying concepts learned in SQL to write querries and do some analysis on given relational database.